Last Seen: The Enduring Search by Formerly Enslaved People to Find Their Lost Families by Judith Giesberg published by Simon & Schuster (2025).

 Before the 1960s, many American school kids got a sanitized version of slavery, Slave families were respected.
 Slave owners treated their enslaved people as a form of extended families, and the agricultural South was not as intent on profit making as the industrialized North.
 Of course, with the reexamination of primary source material, these pleasant illusions gave way to long-suppressed evidence of the torture, rape, and family separation that were routine and unpunished within the American slave system.

 According to Giesberg, by the start of the Civil War one million enslaved people “had been sold from the Upper South to the Deep South.”
 This meant that one-quarter of the Black population were sold and moved from their families to parts unknown.
 The commercialization of human trafficking in the 1850s made the shipment of human beings from the Upper South, where fields were starting to play out, to the newly opened regions like Alabama, Mississippi, and Texas into a new form of capitalist exchange.
-It replaced the exchange of slaves through posts of entry which had been outlawed a half-century earlier with a domestic slave trade that could be every be as traumatic.
+It replaced the exchange of slaves through ports of entry which had been outlawed a half-century earlier with a domestic slave trade that could be every be as traumatic.
 Men could be sold away from their wives in Virginia and then transported on foot in a “slave coffle” to New Orleans where they could be resold again and taken to newly opened cotton fields in Texas.
-Young daughters could be taken away from their mothers and sold on the “fancy” market which meant they were destined for prostitution before they were became adolescents.
+Young daughters could be taken away from their mothers and sold on the “fancy” market which meant they were destined for sex-work before they became adolescents.
+Not only was the individual not respected in mid-19th Century America, the rights of the Black family and Black communities were ignored in this highly profitable selling of human beings.
+Giesberg writes:

 Follow Reconstruction Blog on Social Media: